Land Based Recreation (Walking incl. Dog Walking)

-The SEMS annual monitoring considers access and walking, with or without dogs, to be an important issue to address in the SEMS management scheme.
-Information from Natural England's new conservation advice packages for the Solent's designated sites highlights the following potential effects that land based recreation may have on habitats and species.
+The SEMS annual survey shows that walking (incl. with dogs) is the most important issue to address in the SEMS management scheme due to widespread participation and the bird disturbance attributed to walkers.
+Natural England's conservation advice packages for the Solent's designated sites highlight the following potential effects that walking may have on habitats and species.

 - Above water noise